harlan-zw/unlighthouse/docs/glossary/index.md

 ### Route Definition

-A route definition is a mapping of a component, and it's URL path (or paths) that it represents.
+A route definition is the mapping of a page file (such as a vue component or markdown file), and it's URL path (or paths) that it represents.

 The page component has multiple representations:
-- static route, whereby the name matches the path (/about.vue -> /about/),
+1. _static route_ - name matches the path (/about.vue -> /about/),
-- dynamic route where a query is used to generate a set of paths (/posts/:id.vue -> /posts/my-first-post/)
+2. _dynamic route_ - a query is used to generate a set of paths (/posts/:id.vue -> /posts/my-first-post/)
-- catch-all route where the any missed paths will be caught (/404.vue -> /some-missing-page)
+3. _catch-all route_ where the any missed paths will be caught (/404.vue -> /some-missing-page)

 Additional meta-data is provided to give more context of how the mapping behaves, such as which layout to use, which asset chunk it belongs to.